centreon/centreon-documentation/cloud/alerts-notifications/downtimes.md

 There are several ways to define downtime:

 -   From the **Resources Status** page
--   From the detail sheets of a host or of the service
--   From the real-time monitoring interface
 -   From the **Downtime** menu

 <Tabs groupId="sync">